al-matari/KEYKLOAK/video-script.md

 - preserved backend validation and not-found messages for the UI
 - reduced duplicate fetch logic across components

+Problem: API contracts and fetching were in the same file, `mockApi.ts`.
-I also externalized the models into `api.model.ts` for better overview and cleaner structure.
+Fix: I also externalized the models into `api.model.ts` for better overview and cleaner structure.

+Problem: On the user profile page, activity loading ran again and again, which caused constant re-rendering.
-After that, I fixed `UserProfile` so user activity loads only once on mount.
+Fix: After that, I fixed `UserProfile` so user activity loads only once on mount.
 I added `[]` as the dependency array for the activity-loading effect.
 Then I added `loading` and `error` state so users get clearer feedback during loading and failure.

+Problem: On the dashboard, I saw problems with polling cleanup, missing error feedback, and some loading flicker.
-Then I fixed dashboard auto-refresh cleanup.
+Fix: Then I fixed dashboard auto-refresh cleanup.
 I cleared the polling interval when auto-refresh stops, when the selected team changes, and when the component unmounts.
 I also added an ignore guard for safe async handling, and added error UI for team stats failures.

+Problem: In the live feed, the backend returned a full new list each time, but the component appended it to the old list instead of replacing it.
-Then I changed live feed syncing from append to snapshot replacement.
+Fix: Then I changed live feed syncing from append to snapshot replacement.
 Instead of adding the new list on top of the old one, the component now replaces it.

+Problem: And across these views, request cancellation or guarding was missing, which could lead to overlapping calls and inconsistent state.
-I also added error and loading states to the live feed and introduced request guarding.
+Fix: I also added error and loading states to the live feed and introduced request guarding.
 I used one effect for both initial loading and refreshing.
 The loading state is shown only on the first load, so background polling stays smoother for the user.